Career in business development: the ultimate guide to help you understand if business development is right for you.

-- Skills: most companies require communication, creativity, relations building, active listening, organizational skills, and time management.
+- Skills: most companies require communication, creativity, relationship building, active listening, organizational skills, and time management.
 Moreover, you need to be quite sociable and ready to adapt to anything that will come your way.

 In business development what really makes the difference is your attitude.
 So if you don’t have a degree or experience yet, focus on building your skills.
 Skills combined with a positive attitude will make you stand out anyways!